uber-go/cadence-client/README.md

 * Don’t use non constant global variables as multiple instances of a workflow function can be executing in parallel.
 * Don’t use any blocking functions besides belonging to `Channel`, `Selector` or `Future`
 * Don’t use any synchronization primitives as they can cause blockage and there is no possibility of races when running under dispatcher.
-* Don’t change workflow code when there are open workflows using it.
-Cadence is going to provide versioning mechanism to deal with deploying code changes without breaking existing workflows.
+* Don't just change workflow code when there are open workflows.
+Always update code using `workflow.GetVersion`.
 * Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for that.
 * Don’t access configuration APIs directly from a workflow as changes in configuration will affect the workflow execution path.
 Either return configuration from an activity or use `workflow.SideEffect` to load it.